obsqrbtz/RedditFullSizeImages/README.md

 ## Installation

-- download `.zip` from the "Releases" section and unpack it
+- download [RedditFullSizeImages.zip](https://github.com/obsqrbtz/RedditFullSizeImages/releases/download/Latest/RedditFullSizeImages.zip) from the [Releases](https://github.com/obsqrbtz/RedditFullSizeImages/releases) section and unpack it.
 - go to `chrome://extensions` and toggle the "Developer mode'
 - click "Load Unpacked" and select folder, where extension is extracted.